-Program: Mining Reclamation
+Mining Reclamation

-Administered by: Alaska Department of Natural Resources (DNR)
+Alaska Department of Natural Resources (DNR)

-- Purpose and Scope: This program is charged with preventing unnecessary and undue degradation of land and water resources as a result of mining operations and to reclaim mined areas.
-By state statute, these reclamation requirements apply to private as well as public lands. - Description: In 1990, state legislation was enacted which requires mining and reclamation plans for all mining operations in Alaska (except for surface coal mining which is regulated under a separate program).
+This program is charged with preventing unnecessary and undue degradation of land and water resources as a result of mining operations and to reclaim mined areas.
+By state statute, these reclamation requirements apply to private as well as public lands.

+In 1990, state legislation was enacted which requires mining and reclamation plans for all mining operations in Alaska (except for surface coal mining which is regulated under a separate program).
 The law establishes minimum reclamation standards for mining operations and requires that all mines submit a reclamation plan and obtain a reclamation bond before starting operations.